Intel 8259: Functional description

 The main signal pins on an 8259 are as follows: eight interrupt request input lines named IRQ0 through IRQ7, an interrupt request output line named INTR, interrupt acknowledgment line named INTA, D0 through D7 for communicating the interrupt level or vector offset.
 Other connections include CAS0 through CAS2 for cascading between 8259s.

 Up to eight slave 8259s may be cascaded to a master 8259 to provide up to 64 IRQs.
 8259s are cascaded by connecting the INT line of one slave 8259 to the IRQ line of one master 8259.

 End of interrupt (EOI) operations support specific EOI, non-specific EOI, and auto-EOI.
 A specific EOI specifies the IRQ level it is acknowledging in the ISR.
 A non-specific EOI resets the IRQ level in the ISR.
 Auto-EOI resets the IRQ level in the ISR immediately after the interrupt is acknowledged.

 Edge and level interrupt trigger modes are supported by the 8259A.
 Fixed priority and rotating priority modes are supported.

 The 8259 may be configured to work with an 8080/8085 or an 8086/8088.
 On the 8086/8088, the interrupt controller will provide an interrupt number on the data bus when an interrupt occurs.
 The interrupt cycle of the 8080/8085 will issue three bytes on the data bus (corresponding to a CALL instruction in the 8080/8085 instruction set).

 The 8259A provides additional functionality compared to the 8259 (in particular buffered mode and level-triggered mode) and is upward compatible with it.

 Programming considerations

-DOS and Windows
+MS-DOS and Windows

 NEC D8259AC, used on the original IBM PC motherboard.

-Programming an 8259 in conjunction with DOS and Microsoft Windows has introduced a number of confusing issues for the sake of backwards compatibility, which extends as far back as the original PC introduced in 1981.
+Programming an 8259 in conjunction with MS-DOS and Windows has introduced a number of confusing issues for the sake of backwards compatibility, which extends as far back as the original 1981 IBM PC.